 Sure, there are still some scholarships and grants available.
 But even as college costs rise, the availability of those programs is falling, leaving middle-class and lower-income students further in debt as out-of-pocket costs rise.

 5. Vacations aren’t for the likes of you anymore.

 Think you’d like to have a nice vacation?
 Think again.
-According to a 2012 American Express survey, Americans who were planning vacations expected to spend an average of $1,180 per person.
+According to an American Express survey, Americans who were planning vacations expected to spend an average of $1,180 per person.
 That’s $4,720 for a family of four.
 But then, why worry about paying for that vacation?
 If you’re unemployed, you can’t afford it.
 And even if you have a job, there’s a good chance you won’t get the time off anyway.

-As the Center for Economic and Policy Research found in 2013, the United States is the only advanced economy in the world that does not require employers to offer paid vacations to their workers.
+As the Center for Economic and Policy Research found, the United States is the only advanced economy in the world that does not require employers to offer paid vacations to their workers.
 The number of paid holidays and vacation days received by the average worker in this country (16) would not meet the statutory minimum requirements in 19 other developed countries, according to the CEPR.
 Thirty-one percent of workers in smaller businesses had no paid vacation days at all.

 The CEPR also found that 14 percent of employees at larger corporations also received no paid vacation days.
 Overall, roughly one in four working Americans gets no vacation time at all.

-Rep. Alan Grayson, who has introduced the Paid Vacation Act, correctly notes that the average working American now spends 176 hours more per year on the job than was the case in 1976.
+The average working American now spends 176 hours more per year on the job than was the case in 1976.